candlepin/candlepin.github.io/presentations/pki-crash-course/3-tools.md

 - Certificates in the database have different levels of trust
 - Databases have different "tokens" that segment them
 - Way more command line options for extensions than OpenSSL
-- Much harder to use that OpenSSL in my opinion
+- Much harder to use than OpenSSL in my opinion

 --
 # NSS - Creating a Database